310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% bubble Shinobu %}
 Hehe, it simply takes time getting used to\~!
 You'll find that the bigger ones are just as cute\~♪

 Look at this photo, Midori-kun!
-These two here are Peachy and Thunder~♪ Aren't they adorable?
+These two here are Momocchi and Thunder~♪ Aren't they adorable?
 {% endbubble %}

 {% bubble Midori %}